 The major upgrade on the Vespera II is its image sensor.
 While its forebear managed just two-megapixel images, this iteration’s Sony IMX585 sensor ups detail to eight megapixels.
 To see the results, it’s necessary to attach a smartphone to the Vespera II’s WiFi network via the Singularity network.
 With its star pattern recognition software in full swing, it aligns with the night sky, and the app presents choices for what to observe.

-Once it’s slowed to that object and focused upon it, it takes 10-second images of it and live-stacks them, removing noise and increasing brightness and color.
+Once it’s slewed to that object and focused upon it, it takes 10-second images of it and live-stacks them, removing noise and increasing brightness and color.
 We tried it with the Black Eye, Pinwheel, and Cigar galaxies, achieving excellent results within minutes.

-However, teasing-put the intricate dust lanes and other details can take over an hour of observing (though it’s easy enough just to leave it running while you do something else).
+However, teasing-out the intricate dust lanes and other details can take over an hour of observing (though it’s easy enough just to leave it running while you do something else).
 Open clusters and globular clusters take just minutes to max out.
 Meanwhile, the moon proved a hugely enjoyable target to explore – a definite improvement on the original Vespera.
 Images are saved to the telescope’s 25GB hard disk.

 The eight-megapixel images aren’t Hubble-standard, of course, though few will choose to export the results as lossless TIFF and FITS files for post-processing.
 There’s also a new CovalENS ‘live mosaic capture’ that can capture large objects—such as the Andromeda galaxy and the Pleiades—by stitching together four separate images.
 Unfortunately, we weren’t able to test this feature.